DuckyBlender/armstrong-algorithm/README.md

-# narcissistic-algorythm
+# armstrong-algorythm

-Simple algorythm in Rust that calculates n numbers of narcissistic numbers (<https://en.wikipedia.org/wiki/Narcissistic_number>)
+Simple algorythm in Rust that calculates n numbers of armstrong numbers (<https://en.wikipedia.org/wiki/Narcissistic_number>)

 ## How to run